osjerick/de-zoomcamp-2025/homeworks/02-workflow-orchestration/README.md

 We can monitor the outputs of the `extract` task.
 There we can see the file size in `MiB`, which is **`128.3 MiB`**; however, the possible answers are in `MB`, so the correct answer is **`134.5 MB`**.
-Although this is correct, monitoring the output is required to be done in real time, since the task `purge_files` will remove everythin.
+Although this is correct, monitoring the output is required to be done in real time, since the task `purge_files` will remove everything.

 Another approach is to add a `size` task, which will output the size of the file in bytes:
 ```yaml